GSA/prototype-city-pairs-api-documentation/README.md

 The City Pairs API is a reference project demonstrating the [GSA API Standards](https://github.com/GSA/api-standards/tree/converting-gsa-standards) and [API Documentation Template](https://github.com/GSA/api-documentation-template).

-You can find the code for the Prototype City Pairs API at this GitHub repository: https://github.com/GSA/prototype-city-pairs-api
+You can find the software code for the Prototype City Pairs API at this GitHub repository: https://github.com/GSA/prototype-city-pairs-api